mikecm1/empyr.com/advertiser.md

   tagline: Real-Time Analytics
   section_header: Real-time, fully transparent online to offline attribution
   section_body_copy: Watch in real-time as online offers convert to in-store sales
-    and gain holistic customer insights with comprehensive online to offline analytics.
+    and gain holistic customer insights via comprehensive online to offline analytics.
 Impressions and clicks don’t always equal cash in the bank, so eliminate the guesswork.
   button:
     text: Learn More
     href: "/advertiser"